Louis-de-Lavenne-de-Choulot/LORM/README.md

 2. Add as source in the options the path to the LORM folder (unzip release and point to it)

-3. Select the LORM package and install it
+3. Select the LORM package and install the latest version

 ## Usage